Block-Fused Attention-Driven Adaptively-Pooled ResNet Model for Improved Cervical Cancer Classification: Model design

-In this section, we discuss the various components of our proposed CAD system, which includes feature extraction; feature fusion and normalization; feature reduction; and classification.
-These components are shown in Fig. \ref{fig:arch_1}, and discussed in the respective subsections below.
+This section presents the detailed functioning of our proposed CAD system, which consists of four main components; data preprocessing, feature extraction, feature normalization, and classification.
+The complete setup of our proposed CAD system is shown in Fig. \ref{fig:arch_1}, and different components are discussed in the following section.